-I have been a Guider for over 30 years, initially with Brownies but mainly Guides and Senior section although I currently run all three.
-I’ve never been a Rainbow Guider – Rainbows scare me!
+Karen has been a Guider for over 30 years, initially with Brownies but mainly Guides and Senior section although currently runs all three.
+Never been a Rainbow Guider – Rainbows scare me!

-I have held many guiding positions over the years- District Commissioner, Camp Adviser and Baden Powell Adviser.
-I have always loved camps and my units have fund raised for and travelled abroad on many occasions.
+Karen has held many guiding positions over the years – District Commissioner, Camp Adviser and Baden-Powell Adviser.
+Karen has always loved camps and her units have fund raised for and travelled abroad on many occasions.
 Karen is looking forward to the challenges the Division Commissioner role will bring!